Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 }
 ```

-You can deploy the code of the facet into the blockchain.
-After, you can
+You can deploy the code of the facet to the blockchain.
+After that, you can
 register your facet in `Diamond` via the `diamond_cut` method or in `Proxy` via
 `change_delegate_call` method.